Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ### Create the client
-The Azure Data Tables client library for Python allows you to interact with two types of resources: the account and tables, and entities.
+The Azure Data Tables client library for Python allows you to interact with two types of resources: the tables in your account, and the entities within the tables.
 Interaction with these resources starts with an instance of a [client](#clients).
 To create a client object, you will need the account's table service endpoint URL and a credential that allows you to access the account:

 ```python
 from azure.data.tables import TableServiceClient